The Real Pumpkin Spice Revolution: From Farm to Cup, the Authentic Way

 Happy National Coffee Day!
 And tomorrow, International Coffee Day!
 While the coffee world celebrates with discounts and promotions, I want to talk about something that's been on my mind all season: the difference between authentic pumpkin spice and the artificial version that's been flooding cafés since August.

-Here's the thing about real pumpkin spice - it should actually taste like pumpkins, not just a sugar bomb with cinnamon.
+Here's the thing about real pumpkin spice — it should actually taste like pumpkins, not just a sugar bomb with cinnamon.
 And it should happen when pumpkins are actually ready, not when marketing departments decide it's "fall enough."
-That's why I'm excited to share something special: this October, I'm partnering with HvH Specialty Growers to bring you pumpkin spice made from actual pumpkins, grown just miles from our headquarters.
+That's why I'm excited to share something special: this October, I'm partnering with a local Solano County farm to bring you pumpkin spice made from actual pumpkins, grown just miles from our headquarters.

 The Problem with Pumpkin Spice Season